bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 James O'Beirne: 01:11:08

 One thing I've been thinking about, and maybe Greg can chime in on this, what if we eventually proposed a fork that was up all CTV and APO?
 Because I know you know a lot of people have wanted a peel for a while.
 Obviously, I can't judge the use in L2, but the size of that fork is..

 Rijndael: 01:11:30

-James Ellen symmetry.
+[inaudible] LN-Symmetry.

 James O'Beirne: 01:11:31

 Yeah, I you know you're up.
 Thank you.
-Thank you.

 Rijndael: 01:11:35

 Thanks James for bringing this up.
-Just today I got an LN Symmetry channel close onto Signet by the way.
+Just today I got an LN-Symmetry channel close onto Signet by the way.
 So, you know, show that later.
 So these soft forks are all aimed at very specific use cases, improving things we have today, right?
-We have channels today, like Lightning channels, we can make them better with IPO.
+We have channels today, like Lightning channels, we can make them better with APO.
-We have vaults today, but we can make them better without vault.
+We have vaults today, but we can make them better with `OP_VAULT`.
 We have DLCs, you can make them better with CTV.
 That's sort of the notion.
 So I'm definitely on that wavelength of sticking kind of close while there's like more fundamental research happening for longer term.